levsero/test_embed/README.md

 *NOTE: The node debugger will always automatically break at the first line, just run `continue` (or `c`) to resume execution.*

 ## Contribute
-All pull requests need two :+1:'s to be merged, at least one from a Taipan team member.
+All pull requests need two :+1:'s to be merged, *at least one from a Taipan team member*.
 Please also include a `/cc` to **@zendesk/taipan**.
 If a Taipan team member hasn't reviewed your PR in a reasonable amount of time, feel free to ping us on Slack in `#taipan-team` and do a group mention using `@taipan`.

 See the **STYLE.md** document for more information on code style.